-(118) Which person did you show a friend of the picture?
+- (118) Which person did you show a friend of the picture? - a.
+Agree(v, DP)

-In (??), the Agree relation between v and the DP-indirect object still takes place because v needs to get its [uCase:] valued with the DP.
-Nevertheless, what (??) shows is movement of the specifier of the DP.
+In (118), the Agree relation between v and the DP-indirect object still takes place because v needs to get its [uCase:] valued with the DP.
+Nevertheless, what (118b) shows is movement of the specifier of the DP.
 This movement operation violates antilocality on the basis that no PL is crossed on the wh-element's way to the phase edge.
 The PMC does not come to the rescue here because no independent Agree relation has been established between the probes on the v head and the wh-element.44

-Moving onto Spanish and German, it has been argued that active v is not the locus of case for the indirect object (Cuervo 2003 for Spanish, and Georgala 2010 for German) given the
+Moving onto Spanish and German, it has been argued that active v is not the locus of case for the indirect object (Cuervo 2003 for Spanish, and Georgala 2010 for German) given the unavailability of recipient passives.45 Such proposals entail that the directionality of Agree in